tkchafin/fasta2phase2/README.md

 # haploTools
-Python scripts to create input files for haplotype reconstruction in Phase, parse outputs, and perform some other manipulations with haplotypes/ diplotypes
+Python scripts to facilitate haplotype phasing, parse outputs of PHASE, and calculate haplotype and/or diplotype frequencies for populations or sample groups.

 ### Dependencies